How to Prune Tomatoes for Maximum Harvest

 • For indeterminate varieties, you can be more aggressive with lower pruning to support vertical growth.

-• For determinate and dwarf varieties, prune more conservatively.
+• For determinate and dwarf varieties, prune conservatively.
 Just enough to keep foliage off the soil and allow airflow.

-3. Pruning Strategy by Type
+3. Pruning Strategy By Variety

 Indeterminate Varieties: